IBM-ICP4D/Install_Precheck_CPD_v3/README.md

 MAKE SURE REBOOT ALL YOUR CORE NODES AFTER INSTALL IPREF.

-After you are done with all pre-install checks, you may run:
+After you are done with all pre-install checks, you may run following to remove the ansible-galaxy role:
 ```
 ./setup_bastion.sh -r
 ```
-to remove the install.

 5. INSTALL iperf, netaddr